BetaThis is a new service – your feedback will help us to improve it.

 Higher Education Statistics Agency data

-In this release we have included data from alternative providers for the the first time.
+In this release we have included data from alternative providers (opens in a new tab).
+This was first included in the previous release (learners achieving in 2019/20).
 Alternative providers (APs) are higher education providers who do not receive recurrent funding from the Funding Councils or other public bodies and who are not further education (FE) colleges.
-In previous releases there were some missing records in the 2014/15 academic year due to the matching methodology, which has been resolved in this release and subsequently there is a small increase in higher education destinations in the 2014/15 academic year.

 Publication cycle